 Our Core Values:

 Community | Empowerment | Integrity | Leadership | Transparency | Trust

 Kia A. Harris Tattegrain

 Kia has a love for people and cultures.
 She always enjoys a great self-help book that empowers the soul.
-She thoroughly enjoys traveling, hiking, outdoor activities, photography, languages, learning, natural medicine, natural DIY skin and hair care, and music.
+She thoroughly enjoys traveling, hiking, outdoor activities, photography, languages, natural medicine, natural beauty, and music.
 She is a constant learner seeking to become the best version of herself while adding to the lives of others.

 George W. Lee, Sr. worked as a Senior Information Technology Financial Budget Analyst for Boeing Corporation from 2001 until his retirement in 2015.
 During his career at Boeing, he was responsible for a $200 million plus annual IT resource budget.
 Prior to working for Boeing he worked as an Internal Auditor/Accounting Analyst for Rockwell International Corporation.
 He has also worked as a Medical Compliance Auditor for the State of California.

 Not only does he work as a financial analyst, he is an avid volunteer for Rebuilding Together Pasadena California, ClearNet Residential Services Inc., and other charitable organizations.
 He enjoys helping in social educational and business causes.